-2.2 Respondents
+2.2.
+Respondents

 Table 2 lists the surveys that have been undertaken from March to July 2012.
-All surveys have been conducted during the last 15 min of lectures.
+All surveys have been conducted during the last 15 minutes of lectures.
 Table 2 presents the corresponding descriptive statistics of the sample.
-Students from all grades in civil engineering answered our survey, as well first-grade chemical engineering students and third-year students majoring in the economy faculty.
+Students from all grades in civil engineering answered our survey, as well 1st grade chemical engineering students and third year students majoring in the economy faculty.
 A total of 524 observations were gathered for this study.
 The average age of respondents is 19.9 years and the proportion of males in the sample is 88%, which is fairly representative of the gender split within the engineering school.

-We survey also first-year chemical engineering students to understand the effect of prior interest in civil engineering issues on attitudes.
+We survey also first year chemical engineering students to understand the effect of prior interest in civil engineering issues on attitudes.
 We chose chemical engineering partly because we could obtain agreement for surveying in these classes and partly because we believe these students can be a valid control group representing other engineering students with less interest in transport and urban issues.
-We further survey third-year economics students because they take a subject on transport economy.
-Therefore, we can assume that they will also have some knowledge about transport planning, though from a different viewpoint, and we hypothesize that there might be differences in environmental interest between these two groups in line with the literature.
+We further survey 3rd year economics students because they take a subject "Transport Economy".
+Therefore we can assume that they will also have some knowledge about transport planning, though from a different viewpoint and we hypothesise that there might be differences in environmental interest between these two groups in line with above literature.

-The selection of the lectures we surveyed was not influenced by the topic of the module; we rather chose lectures attended by large numbers of students to catch the majority of students in each grade during a single survey.
-The surveys were administered to students in paper form at the end of classes after previously obtaining the agreement of the respective lecturers in charge of the classes.
+The selection of the lectures in which we surveyed was not influenced by the topic of the module; we rather chose lectures attended by large student numbers in order to catch the majority of students in each grade during a single survey.
+The surveys were administered to students in paper form at the end of classes after previously obtaining the agreement of the respective lecturers in charge of the class.
 We explained that this is a survey to understand students' interest in environmental and transport policy issues and that it is purely for research purposes.
-Students were not provided any incentives and the surveys were collected upon completion, which took on average 10 min.
+Students' were not provided any incentives and the surveys were collected upon completion which took on average 10 minutes.

-We ask students about their socio-economical demographics as well as which modules they have taken so far.
-Students in their first and second years had, on average, taken less than one module directly related to environment issues, which would mostly be the aforementioned pocket seminars.
-In contrast, students in the third and fourth grades of global engineering took on average 4.4 environmental modules.
-This is because the majority of the modules are taught in the second semester of the second grade as well as throughout the third grade (see Table 1).
-We note that we could not survey fourth-year students separately because at Kyoto University there are no
+We ask students about their socio-demographics as well as which modules they have taken so far.
+Students in their first and second year had so far, on average, taken less than one module directly related to environment issues, which would mostly be the aforementioned "pocket seminars".
+In contrast students in the 3rd and 4th grades of global engineering took on average 4.4 environmental modules.
+This is because the majority of the modules are taught in the second semester of the 2nd as well as throughout the 3rd grade (see Table 1).
+We note that we could not survey 4th year students less that separately since at Kyoto University there are no dedicated classes for 4th year students.
+Instead final year students complete some remaining classes together with 3rd year students if they have not yet collected sufficient credits and otherwise focus on their final year project.